FREE CONFIDENTIAL CONSULTATION

 In Philadelphia and across Pennsylvania, the law protects children and other vulnerable groups from sexual abuse and gives survivors of abuse the right to file civil lawsuits to recover compensation for their harm.

-At Andreozzi + Foote, our attorneys have spent years thoroughly researching and actively engaging with state laws, regulations, rules, policies, and procedures nationwide to help you and your family determine if you have a case against the perpetrator or organization.
+At Andreozzi + Foote, our attorneys have spent years researching and actively engaging with state laws, regulations, rules, policies, and procedures nationwide to help you and your family determine if you have a case against the perpetrator or organization

-In Pennsylvania, victims of child sexual abuse now have until their 55th birthday to file a civil lawsuit if the abuse occurred after 2018.
-That’s because a 2019 law extended the civil statute of limitations.
-However, the law is not retroactive, and the previous deadline applies to older cases.
-Therefore, those harmed by child sexual abuse before 2019 have until their 30th birthday to file suit.
+In 2019, the Pennsylvania legislature passed Act 87, giving victims of child sexual abuse an extended period to file child sexual abuse lawsuits.
+Survivors now have until their 55th birthday to file a civil lawsuit if the abuse occurred after 2019.
+However, the law is not retroactive, so victims harmed by child sexual abuse before 2019 still have until their 30th birthday to file suit.

-There is no deadline to report major child sex abuse crimes to the police.
-Prosecutors can file charges for major offenses involving minor victims like rape, sexual assault, and trafficking at any time.
-For less severe offenses involving a minor victim, prosecutors have until the victim’s 55th birthday to bring charges.
+There is no criminal statute of limitations for major sex crimes in Pennsylvania.
+Therefore, prosecutors can file charges for major offenses involving minor victims like rape, sexual assault, and trafficking at any time.
+For less severe offenses involving minor victims, prosecutors have until the victim’s 55th birthday to bring charges.

 Who is Liable for School Sexual Abuse?

-When it comes to school sexual abuse cases, multiple parties beyond the perpetrator may be held liable for the abuse.
-While individual perpetrators are liable for their own actions, the staff who supervise them may also be liable via vicarious liability.
+When it comes to school sexual abuse cases, it’s not just the perpetrator who may be held liable for the abuse.
+While individual perpetrators like staff and other students are liable for their own actions, the staff who supervise them may also be vicariously liable, as can the schools themselves.

-The school itself can also be liable for any failure that led to the abuse.
-For instance, it could be liable for Title IX violations, negligent hiring, or a failure to properly train staff.
+Pennsylvania law holds institutions accountable, not just individuals.
+Schools can be liable for any failure that enabled or contributed to the abuse, like negligent hiring, a failure to properly train staff, or a failure to investigate and discipline student perpetrators.
 Some of the parties who may be held liable in a school sexual abuse case include:

-- School Leadership and Administrators: Schools and their boards can be liable for institutional failures, including inadequate policies, training, supervision, or ignoring complaints.
+• School Leadership and Administrators: Schools, school boards, and school districts can be liable for institutional failures, including inadequate policies, training, supervision, or ignoring complaints.

-- Mandatory Reporters and Staff: School administrators, teachers, nurses, social service workers, daycare center workers, or any other child care workers are mandated to report suspicions of child abuse to authorities.
-Any employees who knew or should have known about the abuse but failed to take action can also be held accountable.
+• Mandatory Reporters and Staff: School administrators, teachers, and other school staff are mandated to report suspicions of child abuse to authorities.
+Employees who knew or should have known about abuse but failed to take action can be held accountable.

 Legal Theories for Liability

-School sexual abuse cases are typically based on the following three theories of liability, depending on the circumstances:
+School sexual abuse cases are typically based on the following four theories of liability, depending on the circumstances:

-- Negligence: The schools themselves may be liable for negligence if they failed to take reasonable steps to protect their students.
+1. Negligence: The institutions themselves may be liable for negligence if they failed to take reasonable steps to protect their students.

 Steps to Take if You Suspect Abuse in a Philadelphia School